 Cris Moore (10m 4s):

-So that's, that's another fascinating topic.
-So I guess from theory to practice, that's been part of my trajectory.
-I still love theory, but, you know, especially as these algorithms get used more on the ground for these decisions that really affect people's lives and livelihoods, I want to demystify algorithms, right?
-There's all this, there's this air of mystery around them.
+So that's another fascinating topic.
+I guess from theory to practice, that's been part of my trajectory.
+I still love theory, but, you know, especially as these algorithms get used more on the ground for these decisions that really affect people's lives and livelihoods.
+I want to demystify algorithms.
+There's this air of mystery around them.
 Vendors of algorithms are telling government officials that they should use these, that they're marvelously sophisticated and marvelously accurate in predicting people's behavior.

 Cris Moore (10m 46s):

 When in many cases they're neither of those things.
 And so I want to empower people so that they can understand that both the strengths and the weaknesses of algorithms, what's good about them and what is maybe not so good so that everyone, including policy makers can make better and more informed decisions about them.

 Michael Garfield (11m 8s):

 Let's start then in theory, as I think my goal state for this conversation would be to send in the listeners of this podcast into court settings to ask precisely the kind of personally empowered and terrifying to a judge or prosecutor kinds of questions that you're asking, questions that seem to undermine the, the BS that we've allowed to creep into these, the systems in that regard.
 Where I'd like to start is you gave a series of talks, Turing talks in Bangalore, and you had a related paper up on archive on the computer science and physics of community detection, landscapes, phase transitions, and hardness.